-Learning Logs / Show and Tell
+Learning Logs/Show and Tell

 As part of the Communication and Language Area of Learning, your child will have the opportunity to speak to the rest of their class for about 2 or 3 minutes every week.
 When listening, they will have the opportunity to respond to ideas expressed by their peers.
-We will have a fortnightly rotation of show and tell / learning logs, dates for the Autumn term can be found below.
+We will have a fortnightly rotation of Learning Logs/Show and Tell, dates for the Autumn term can be found below.